How can TODAY be Wednesday? Wasn't YESTERDAY Wednesday? Oh, well. Who's counting?

 This post is to also stress the importance of EARLY DETECTION.
 One of my doctors said, "Three months later, and there would have not been much of a chance to save you."
 I found the b-b-sized lump during a self-exam.

-I can enjoy sunrise skies like the one this morning...
+I enjoy sunrise skies like this one. . .

-...the light at the end of my tunnel...and I am thankful for it everyday.
+. . . the light at the end of my tunnel...and I am thankful for it everyday, because of Early Detection and a wonderful Support Group of family and friends.